bxlab/qbb2021/assignments/day5-lunch/README.md

 ## Exercises

-1. Download SNP genotype data that I obtained from the 1000 Genomes Project here:
+1. Using the pandas `read_csv` function, read in this SNP genotype data that I obtained from the 1000 Genomes Project:

 https://www.dropbox.com/s/p2ef992kl2jmmis/matrix_1kg.txt?dl=1